goatshriek/stumpless/docs/dependencies.md

 ## Documentation
 The specification for the Syslogv2 protocol is in an XML file that can be used to generate an RFC-styled document outlining the details.
-In order to generate text, HTML, or other RFC output you will need to use the `xml2rfc` tool,
+In order to generate text, HTML, or other RFC output you will need to use the `xml2rfc` tool.

 ## Development
 If you wish to develop within the stumpless project itself, you will need a few additional tools:
  * `perl` for some of the development scripts
+ * `indent` to format sources according to the project standard

 ## Simplified Wrapper Interface Generator (SWIG)
 The SWIG project is used to expose the functionality of Stumpless to languages